rohitroyrr8/tollroad-chain/readme.md

     The default behavior of the scaffolding command is to have the index of the operator come from `MsgCreateRoadOperator`.
 However, `index` was removed from `MsgCreateRoadOperator`.
 That's because when a user creates a new road operator, the user does not choose the ID.
 Instead, it is chosen by the system on creation.
 After rebuild, various compilation errors were "fixed" in a lazy way.

-3. More actions to be disclosed in subsequent parts.
+3. More actions to be disclosed in the subsequent part.

 ## Do now